 \subsection{Setup}

-\paragraph{Simulation Scenarios.} Our scenario involves three independent providers, each offering three models.
-When a user delegates a query to a provider, the provider selects a model according to its strategy, returns the results to the user, and reports the model and the number of tokens used (which may be inaccurate), thereby charging the user.
-In addition to our proposed optimal strategy, we consider several other strategies, as shown in Table~\ref{tab:phase_strategy_mapping}.
+\paragraph{Simulation Scenarios.} Our scenario involves three independent providers, each employing three models.
+We use the price of the best model as the provider's price, and the price of each model as the provider's different cost options.
+When a user delegates a query to a provider, the provider selects a model according to its strategy, returns the output token sequence to the user, and reports the number of tokens used (which may be inaccurate), thereby charging the user.
+In addition to our proposed strategy, we consider several other strategies, as shown in Table~\ref{tab:phase_strategy_mapping}.
 Provider~1 employs three models: gpt-5-high~\citep{gpt-5}, deepseek-r1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, and gpt-5-medium.
 Provider~2 employs o3-mini~\citep{o3mini}, o1-mini~\citep{o12024}, and deepseek-r1.
 Provider~3 offers claude-4.0~\citep{claude}, o1-mini, and deepseek-r1.
 All model pricing information is obtained from the official websites of the respective models.

 \paragraph{Dataset.} We select the maximum flow task from NLGraph~\citep{wang2023can} as the dataset for our experiments for the following reasons: (1) the maximum flow task enables the generation of a large number of experimental samples; (2) current LLMs' performance on the task has not yet reached saturation.
-Following~\citet{wang2023can}, we use the ``partial credit'' as the evaluation metric for a single query (which is also the user's reward), which ranges from 0 to 1, with higher values indicating better performance.
+Following~\citet{wang2023can}, we use the ``partial credit'' as the evaluation metric for a single query (which is also the user's reward), ranging from 0 to 1, with higher values indicating better performance.

 \paragraph{Hyperparameters.} In our main experiment, we set $T$ to 1 million.
 To reduce costs and accelerate the process, we run 2,000 results for each LLM on NLGraph and repeatedly sample these 2,000 results during the experiment.
-We set $\epsilon$ to 0.3, and $L$ to 38058 (the maximum output length in our samples) for each provider $i$.
+We set $\epsilon$ to 0.3, and $L$ to 38,058 (the maximum output length in our samples).
 To verify the user utility guarantee, we also conduct a supplementary experiment by varying $T$ from 1 million to 2 million.

 \textbf{We verify that the assumptions discussed at the beginning of this section are satisfied.
 And for this task, provider 1 has the best-performing LLM (gpt-5-high)}.